DFHack/dfhack/docs/Plugins.rst

 advtools
 ========
 A package of different adventure mode tools.
 Usage:

-``list-equipped [all]``
-  List armor and weapons equipped by your companions.
+:list-equipped [all]:   List armor and weapons equipped by your companions.
                         If all is specified, also lists non-metal clothing.
-``metal-detector [all-types] [non-trader]``
+:metal-detector [all-types] [non-trader]:
                         Reveal metal armor and weapons in shops.
 The options disable the checks on item type and being in shop.

 ================
 Map modification